When it comes to visiting a country, you must remember that you are a guest. And many things that seem "normal" to us might not be so elsewhere.

 “Never let a tuk-tuk or taxi driver take you to a gem shop.
 These kinds of schemes always end the same way: you are forced to buy at an inflated price.”

-It's more of a waste of time that's all, I've never really heard that you're really going to be "forced" to buy, thrown out because you don't buy that yes...
-On the other hand, don't let yourself be fooled by drivers who give you the excuse of "Buddha day", or something else, to pretend that the Grand Palais or Wat Pho are temporarily closed, always go and check for yourself, there are public holidays and ceremonies involving a closure (more often the Grand Palais, and generally only in the afternoon), but as it remains rare, it's certainly false 😉
+However, don't be fooled by drivers using the excuse of "Buddha Day," or something similar, to claim that the Grand Palace or Wat Pho are temporarily closed.
+Always check for yourself; there are indeed public holidays and ceremonies that necessitate closures (most often the Grand Palace, and usually only in the afternoon), but since these are rare, it's almost certainly false. 😉

 “Do not overstay your visa.
 In Thailand you will be fined 500 THB per day overstayed and if you cannot pay, you will end up behind bars.”